jacmos3/Student-Wall/README.md

 Improve UI,
 Add profile,
 Allow pictures upload,
-Allow nested posts
+Allow nested posts,
-Allow images in posts
+Allow images in posts,
+Improve tokenomics avoiding SPAM opportunities (by adding a WALL cost to post and removing write access to guests), Adding administration section where admin of the Motoko Bootcamp could start a new sprint session with clean wall, Add principals whitelist allowing login to only motoko students